lifei176/Single-cell-atlas-of-sex-differences-and-androgen-effects/README.md

 - Input: required input data files
 - Output: expected output results
 - The pipeline should take approximately 7 seconds on a recommended computer
-2. Pathway_enrichment: The pipeline to perform pathway enrichment based on DEGs
+2. Pathway_enrichment: The pipeline to perform pathway enrichment analysis of DEGs
 - Input: required input data files
 - Output: expected output results
 - The pipeline should take approximately 27 minutes on a recommended computer